SS Park Victory

 The SS Park Victory was a Victory-class cargo ship built during World War II under the Emergency Shipbuilding program.
 The ship was operated by the Seas Shipping Company.
-The ship's launched on April 21, 1945, near the end of the war.
+The ship launched on April 21, 1945, near the end of the war.

 The ship was named in honor of Park College (now Park University), one of 150 educational institutions that had Victory ships named after them.
 Park College was selected as a training center for the V-12 Navy College Training Program from 1943 to 1945.
 This partnership between the Navy and Park College may have led to the naming of a ship in the college's honor.
 In reciprocation, Park College donated $300 to buy 120 books for the library aboard the Park Victory.
-The launching ceremony on April 21, 1945 was attended by several Park alumni.
+The launching ceremony on April 21, 1945, was attended by several Park alumni.

-In 1946 the SS Park Victory was converted to livestock carrier, manned by sea cowboys.
+In 1946, the SS Park Victory was converted to livestock carrier, manned by sea cowboys.
 The Park Victory loaded up with 485 horses and 322 heifers and steamed out of Baltimore on October 25, 1945.
-She arrived in Trieste, Italy and unloaded the livestock.
+She arrived in Trieste, Italy, and unloaded the livestock.
 The livestock were then transported by train and trucks to Yugoslavia.